Monty1029/red_squadron/README.md

 	Evan Bottomley		100943340				EvanBottomley@cmail.carleton.ca		evanbottomley

+		//////////////////////////////////
+		//								//
+		//		Important Note			//
+		//								//
+		//////////////////////////////////

+		If opening and running the code from within an IDE, the Simulation.java class is the start of program execution and contains the main method to be executed.

 		//////////////////////////////////////////////////
 		//												//
 		//		Responsibilities for Milestone 2		//
 		//												//
 		//////////////////////////////////////////////////

-	   The following are the primary responsibilities of each team member for "Milestone 2", project code is written separately with changes made as a team during team meetings.
+	   The following are the primary design responsibilities of each team member for "Milestone 2", project code is written individually, or in pairs where stated in the code.
+Where stated in the code, another team member has made contribution(s) to another team member's code where changes in the contributors class were directly related to that of another team member.
+The team member who had their code modified then reviewed the changes.
+	Where debugging activities were performed as a team during team meetings.

 	Monty Dhanani:		GUI interface (GUI.java)
-	Garrett Steele:		Unit tests (for User, Consumer, and Producer), Updated Readme.txt file, Design_Decisions_M2.pdf Bronwyn Skelley:	Unit Tests (for Document, and Simulation), Unit test Suite, User_Manual_M2.pdf Evan Bottomley:		GUI Listener (ButtonListener.java), Simulation.java re-factoring
+	Garrett Steele:		Unit tests (for User, Consumer, and Producer), User re-factoring, Updated Readme.txt file, Design_Decisions_M2.pdf
+	Bronwyn Skelley:	Unit Tests (for Document, and Simulation), Unit test Suite, User_Manual_M2.pdf Evan Bottomley:		GUI Listener (ButtonListener.java), Simulation.java re-factoring

+	   During integration testing and debugging as a team, additional requirements were discovered.
+These requirements resulted in the following changes.

+	Requirement					Resultant Changes						Team Member(s) Directly Responsible Graphing User over time		 - PayoffGraph.java						Co-Authored by Garrett Steele and Bronwyn Skelley
+								 - Minor changes in Simulation to		Co-Contributed by Garrett Steele and Bronwyn Skelley create and account for graph
+								 - Review of changes to Simulation		Evan Bottomley

+	GUI support for selecting	- GUI alterations						Monty Dhanani a User to graph				- SelectListener.java					Co-Authored by Garrett Steele and Monty Dhanani

-	   All team members are responsible for the JavaDoc commenting of their own code, where the group reviews and edits the JavaDoc together prior to submission.
+	   All team members are responsible for the JavaDoc commenting of their code, where the group reviews and edits the JavaDoc together prior to submission.
 The UML diagram was updated as a team at team meetings for "Milestone 2".